-“I still have another quarter,” Kenny jumps in, feeling the heat of the deadline all of a sudden.
+“I still have another quarter,” Kenny jumped in, feeling the heat of the deadline all of a sudden.

 “We’re not rushing you, can’t we celebrate?”

-Yes, they haven’t held the supposedly planned picnic yet.
-They have been planning for the most part and decide to hold it off in the end.
-As of this month, Jacky and James’ parents decide to go on one of their usual traveling trips again—since life seems to be back on track at home.
-They promise to be back in time for the picnic gathering, which is sometime in June.
-They actually had left a week before Elizabeth’s return.
+Yes, they hadn’t held the supposedly planned picnic yet.
+They had been planning for the most part and decided to hold it off in the end.
+As of this month, Jacky and James’ parents decided to go on one of their usual traveling trips again—since life seemed to be back on track at home.
+They promised to be back in time for the picnic gathering, which was sometime in June.
+They actually left a week before Elizabeth’s return.

 © Wednesday, August 10th, 2011

 Posted: Wednesday, November 16th, 2011